SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_overview.md

 ## Overview

-### Process flow of a **svSolver** Simulation
+### Process Flow of SimVascular Simulation

-The following figure contains a schematic representation of the processes involved in running a simulation with **svSolver**.
+The following figure contains a schematic representation of the processes involved in running a simulation using SimVascular.

 <figure>
   <img class="svImg svImgLg" src="documentation/flowsolver/imgs/Fig_01.png">
   <figcaption class="svCaption" >Workflow for generating hemodynamic results of a cylindrical model starting from a stereolithography of its exterior surface</figcaption>
 </figure>

-We start off with the files coming from the [solid modeling](docsModelGuide.html) part of the analysis: these files contain nodal and connectivity information for the finite element mesh.
+We start off with the files coming from the [meshing](docsMeshing.html) of the analysis: these files contain nodal and connectivity information for the finite element mesh, located in the the _mesh-complete/mesh-surfaces/_ folder.

-We then run **svPresolver** using the *.svpre file.
+We then run **Presolver(svPre)** using the *.svpre file.
 The *.svpre file contains the set of instructions that define the boundary conditions, initial conditions, and geometrical configuration of our problem.
-The output of **svPresolver** is a set of files that are ready to be processed by svSolver to run a blood flow analysis.
+The output of **svPre** is a set of files (**bct.dat, geombc.dat.1, restart.0.1, numstart.dat**) that are ready to be processed by **svSolver** to run a blood flow analysis.
+Running svSolver also need **solver.inp**, which provide further info for flowsolver.

 Once the analysis is finished, the solver outputs files that characterize the finite element solution over a defined time period, typically several cardiac cycles.
-These files are taken by **svPost** to generate visualization files (typically *.vtu files) that are used to post-process and analyze the desired hemodynamic results.
+These files are taken by **svPost** to generate visualization files (typically *.vtu and *.vtp files) that are used to post-process and analyze the desired hemodynamic results.

 In the following sections the components of this flow chart will be discussed in detail.

-### Units in a **svSolver** Analysis
+### Units in Simulation

 **svSolver**, just like many other Finite Element Programs, does not enforce a consistent set of physical units in the analysis, but it is up to the analyst to make sure that input data are dimensionally consistent.